 Monsoon Tip: Avoid jewellery made from wood, fabric or materials that absorb water or mist as they may damage your jewellery.

 Animal motifs have featured in jewellery for centuries.
-Personally I am a lover of animal motif and print, be it jewellery or fabric.
+Personally, I am a lover of animal motif and print, be it jewellery or fabric.
 Being a beach lover I enjoyed a plethora of marine motifs like seahorse, star fish in a necklace along with an evil eye fish bracelet.

 While stepping out in the evening my rosey snake ring studded with gemstones completed my holiday look over a little black dress (LBD).

 Monsoon Tip: The trick to keep jewellery safe and avoid it from getting damaged is to wipe / pat it dry with a soft cloth before you put it back in your jewellery box.
-Some jewellery could also be wrapped in a muslin cloth so that the moisture is absorbed by the cloth itself and doesn’t affect the jewellery.
+Some jewellery could also be wrapped in a muslin cloth so that the moisture is absorbed by the cloth itself and doesn’t affect the jewelry.

 According to GemSelect, “Producing animal inspired jewellery showcases design techniques and creative talent.
 Moreover, the animal kingdom is so vast that there is an almost limitless choice of creatures that offer stimulation for the imagination.
 Animal jewellery can be appreciated by everyone, no matter what jewellery style is required”.